-How To Store and Freeze Homemade Bread
+How to Store and Freeze Homemade Bread

 - Store this fresh crusty bread (lean dough bread) unwrapped at room temperature.
 Once the bread is sliced, store it in paper.
-Lean bread is made with little or no fat or sugar, and no preservatives, so it should be eaten within 2 days.
+Lean bread is made with little or no fat or sugar, and no preservatives, so it should be eaten within two days.

 - To freeze the bread, transfer the loaf or slices to a freezer bag and remove as much air as possible.
 Alternatively, wrap the loaf in plastic wrap and then in foil.
-Freeze the bread for up to 3 months for best quality.
+Freeze the bread for up to three months for best quality.

 - If you have leftover dried-out bread, use your food processor to turn it into breadcrumbs or make croutons.
 Freeze crumbs or croutons in airtight containers or bags.

 What is the difference between lean and rich dough?

 - Bread made with lean dough is low in fat and sugar.
 Crusty breads and rolls, such as French and Italian bread and no-knead loaves, are generally made with a lean dough.

 - Soft-crust breads and dinner rolls made with rich doughs typically contain fat and sugar, and in many cases, eggs and milk.